OpenCDSS/ArkDSS-Colors-of-Water/matlab/README.md

 save `-s` command saves final mat files from calibration or control loops (currently used for plotting)

-plot `-p` command plots several calibration relaged plots (currently only for calibration option)
+plot `-p` command plots several calibration related plots (only when runcalibloop=1)

 music `-m` command produces a short sound clip when StateTL finishes

 example expected command line arguments for calibration: